National Institute of Technology, Rourkela: HackNITR

-HackNITR is a yearly hackathon event organized in NIT Rourkela.
+HackNITR is a yearly hackathon event organised in NIT Rourkela.
+It is the largest student run hackathon of India.
 The first event dates back to 2019.
-HackNITR 3.0 was organized from 29 to 31 October 2021 by students from Google Developer Student Clubs (GDSC) NIT Rourkela in collaboration with OpenCode, Opensource community of NITR.
-It is one of the eastern India's largest hackathon and had over 2100+ hackers from across the globe.
+HackNITR 4.0 took place in January 2023 and it received 5200+ registration from 500+ colleges and 30+ countries across the globe.
+Overall 336 projects were submitted in HackNITR 4.0.
+HackNITR is organised by students from Google Developer Student Clubs (GDSC) NIT Rourkela in collaboration with OpenCode, Opensource community of NITR.

 TEDxNITRourkela

-TEDxNITRourkela is an independently organized TED event, under a license by from TED Conferences LLC.
-It was organized for the first time in 2011 and again in the following year, 2012.
-After a long gap, TEDxNITRourkela has been organized on 13 and 14 March 2021 by a team of students from NITR, led by Abel Mathew and Rutaj Dash.
+TEDxNITRourkela is an independently organised TED event, under a license by from TED Conferences LLC.
+It was organised for the first time in 2011 and again in the following year, 2012.
+After a long gap, TEDxNITRourkela has been organised on 13 and 14 March 2021 by a team of students from NITR, led by Abel Mathew and Rutaj Dash.

 Monday Morning

 Monday Morning, also referred to as MM, is the student media platform at NIT Rourkela, founded in 2006, and the name of its e-newsletter.
 It aims to bridge the gap between the administration and the student community.
 The MM e-newsletter is published weekly during the academic year.

-In its first years of operation, the issues MM covered included construction problems with the new Vikram Sarabhai Residence Hall and child labor abuse in a residence mess.
+In its first years of operation, the issues MM covered included construction problems with the new Vikram Sarabhai Residence Hall and child labour abuse in a residence mess.
 Its coverage of the latter attracted the attention of the Chief Warden, who "formed a team to inspect and raid all halls of residence caterers and mess owners to check on the number of children below the age of 14 working there and how they were treated".

 In 2012, it was reported that the newsletter's 'Placement Life' and 'Director's Desk' columns received just under 8,000 website hits per week.
 That year, The Hindu reported that the newsletter had three chief coordinators, whose role was to set the newsletter's agenda, guide and co-ordinate other team members, and edit articles.
 Writing articles was done by a content team.
 Four students were responsible for the newsletter's policies, new features, setting long-term goals, performing regular reviews of the newsletter and taking decisions on coverage of controversial issues.
 It was reported that students spent two to three hours per week each on the newsletter, using the campus computer facility.

-SPIC MACAY NITR Chapter

-The SPIC MACAY NITR Chapter was inaugurated on 12 January 2013 by the founder of SPIC MACAY, Dr. Kiran Seth, in the Bhubaneshwar Behera Auditorium.